ckjellson/textalloc/README.md

     If transform is used, it only needs to be provided here, i.e. not also in plot_kwargs.
 ```

-The allocate call returns a tuple containing the resulting positions used to plot the text labels and the connecting label lines
+The allocate call returns a tuple containing the resulting positions used to plot the text labels and the connecting label lines.

 # Implementation and speed